The Art of Tooth Restoration & Enhancement With Dental Bonding

 Frequently Asked Questions

-Many dental insurance plans cover dental bonding, especially if it’s deemed necessary for restoring dental health or function.
-However, coverage may vary depending on the specific terms of your insurance policy.
+Many dental insurance plans include coverage for dental bonding, especially when it is necessary for restoring dental health or function.
+However, the extent of coverage can vary based on your specific insurance policy.
+Key factors that determine coverage include: